John B. Turchin: Early life and career

-Ivan Turchin was born on December 24, 1822, or January 30, 1822, into a Don Cossack family in the Russian Empire.
-He entered the Russian Army in 1843, and graduated from the Imperial Military School in St. Petersburg in 1852.
-His father was a major in the Imperial Russian Army, which gained him entry into schools that led to his eventual military commission.
-He later served as a Colonel of Staff in the Russian Guards and fought in Hungary and in the Crimean War.
-While serving as a lieutenant, he took part in the Russian campaign to help the Austrian Empire suppress the Hungarian Revolution of 1848.
+Ivan Turchin was born on December 24, 1822, or January 30, 1822, into a Don Cossack family of the nobility of the Russian Empire.
+He entered the Imperial Russian Army in 1843, and graduated from the Imperial Military Academy in St. Petersburg in 1852.
+His father was a Major in the Imperial Russian Army, which gained him entry into schools that led to his eventual military commission.
+While serving as a lieutenant, he took part in the Russian campaign to help Emperor Franz Joseph defeat the Hungarian Revolution of 1848.
+He later served as a Colonel of Staff in the Russian Guards and fought in the Crimean War.

 Following his graduation, Turchin was posted to the staff of Imperial Guards in St. Petersburg, under the command of Count F.V.
 Rudiger.
+He was promoted to the rank of Colonel and even served on the personal staff of the Tsarevich Alexander Nikolaevich.